-The curtain finally closed on the 110th edition of the and while many had argued it should have been shut down and with players refusing to talk, shake hands or leave the hotel, this edition will be certainly be remembered for a very long time.
+The curtain finally closed on the 110th edition of the All England and while many had argued it should have been shut down and with players refusing to talk, shake hands or leave the hotel, this edition will be certainly be remembered for a very long time.
 However as always, the Arena Birmingham offered some “sport-wise” historic moments, and this will also be remembered.

 By Tarek Hafi, Badzine Correspondent live in Birmingham.
 Photos: Badmintonphoto (live)